-4 Scope of the Cooperation Arrangement
+Scope of the Cooperation Arrangement

-- 1. The Cooperation Arrangement notes the internationally agreed principles of the Financial Stability Board guidance and in particular the Key Attributes of Effective Resolution Regimes for Financial Institutions. - 2.
+- 1. The Cooperation Arrangement notes the international principles of the Financial Stability Board guidance and in particular the Key Attributes. - 2.
 The Cooperation Arrangement is covering all areas of cooperation and sharing of information in order to support effective cross-border resolution planning and resolution action, having regard to the Parties' scope of competence and powers. - 3.
 Subject to the principle of proportionality, the Parties shall aim to share all relevant and material information, including but not limited to, general information on crisis and resolution considerations such as loss absorption and recapitalisation capacity, funding, continuity of critical functions, and operational continuity. - 4.
-The Parties shall endeavour to share the information necessary for, and to cooperate to the extent relevant to, carrying out the tasks under Article 79 of CCPRRR and exercising the powers in relation resolution for the CCPs (or identified groups including such CCPs) under CCPRRR for the [EU Authority]. - 5.
-[The Parties shall endeavour to share the information necessary for, and to cooperate to the extent relevant to, carrying out the tasks under [Insert the correct references for the TC Authority] - 6.
+The Parties shall endeavour to share the information necessary for, and the cooperation relevant to, carrying out the tasks under Article 79 of CCPRRR and exercising the powers in relation resolution for the CCPs (or identified groups including such CCPs) under CCPRRR for the [EU Authority]. - 5.
+[The Parties shall endeavour to share the information necessary for, and the cooperation relevant to, carrying out the tasks under [Insert the correct references for the TC Authority] - 6.
 The Cooperation Arrangement is legally non-binding, it does not create enforceable rights, obligations, or liabilities; nor constitute waivers of immunity or privilege. - 7.
 The Cooperation Arrangement shall be reviewed and amended from time to time by mutual consent.
 Any amendment shall be reflected in writing.
 Any Party may unilaterally withdraw from the Cooperation Arrangement by providing reasonable prior written notice to the other Party.
 Confidential information exchanged under the Cooperation Agreement shall still be considered confidential after the withdrawal of a Party. - 8.
 The Cooperation Arrangement does not supersede any domestic or EU laws.
-The Cooperation Arrangement does not modify or supersede prior similar arrangements or agreements, such as memoranda of understanding, or statements of cooperation unless agreed between the parties in the Cooperation Arrangement. - 9.
-The Parties should ensure that the Cooperation Arrangement does not conflict with prior similar arrangements or agreements to which they are parties.
+The Cooperation Arrangement does not modify or supersede prior similar arrangements or agreements, such as memoranda of understanding, statements of cooperation unless agreed between the parties in the Cooperation Arrangement. - 9.
+The Parties should ensure that the Cooperation Arrangement does not conflict with prior similar arrangements or agreements they are a part of.

-5 Drawing up of Resolution Plan
+Drawing up of Resolution Plan